 We ladies often have a tough time packing light.
 We want to look fashionable, but we don’t have a lot of space to pack everything.
-This travel packing list will help you pack the clothes and accessories that you need — while still looking fashionable.
-It can be tough but it isn’t impossible if you follow this packing guide.
-We don’t only focus on fashion… we also have recommended travel accessories, toiletries, electronics, and other items that will help you get the best from of your vacation!
+This travel packing list will help you pack only the clothes and accessories that you need — while still looking fashionable.
+It can be tough, but it isn’t impossible if you follow this packing guide.
+We don’t only focus on fashion… we also have recommended travel accessories, toiletries, electronics, and other items that will help you get the most out of your vacation!
 This guide is geared toward travel in Europe, but the principles are universal for all international travel.

 Women’s Travel Packing List for Europe Outline